Flugplatz/blog/content/posts/adjusted_t-stat.md

 A well known fact of the normal distribution is that around 95% of the values are within $2\sigma$ of the mean.
 If our t-stat is greater than 2 (read: the mean value is more than $2\sigma$ from 0 - our null hypothesis) then there is a 5% probability this is by random chance.
 This probability threshold (*p-value*) of 5% is a common cutoff to reject the null hypothesis in literature. *Note:* this cutoff is for a single test, if we make multiple attempts the p-value should be reduced accordingly.

 Reading *Long Horizon Predictability: A Cautionary Tale* [^1], It warns that when sample overlap is present (common in time series modelling) the standard error can be underestimated.
-Due to serial correlation in the data we have many datapoints which hold less value individually.
-To prove trivially we can duplicate all of our data points and watch the SE drop even though we are adding no new data.
+Due to serial correlation in the data we have datapoints which hold less value than expected in an Independent and Identically distributed (IID) world.

+For example if we forecast 10 ticks into the future, a target datapoint at t and t+1 will share 9/10 ticks of lookahead, this shared dependency path is likely to lead to correlated or identical target values.
+Similarly lookback feature measurements based on rolling windows are not likely to change much tick to tick.
+To trivially highlight this issue, we can duplicate all of our sample data points and watch the SE drop even though we are adding no new information.

-It proposes an adjustment to the non-overlapping variance ($\sigma^2$), the formula is split out below. *J* is the number of lookahead ticks, *ol* signifies a series with overlaps, *nol* is one with no overlaps.
+To correct for this the paper proposes measuring and adjusting the non overlapping variance ($\sigma^2$) before we incorporate it into the SE and t-stat, the formula is split out below. *J* is the number of lookahead ticks, *ol* signifies a series with overlaps, *nol* is one with no overlaps.

 $$
 var(\hat{\beta}_J^{ol}) = var(\hat{\beta}_J^{nol})[\frac{1}{J} + \theta(J, \rho_J)]